-The International Journal of MCH and AIDS (IJMA) is a U.S-based multidisciplinary, peer-reviewed, global health, open access journal that publishes original research articles, review articles, clinical studies, evaluation studies, policy analyses, and commentaries, opinions in all areas of maternal, infant, child health, (MCH) and HIV/AIDS in low and middle-income countries, and in populations that are experiencing health disparities (i.e. inequalities) around the world.
+The International Journal of MCH and AIDS (IJMA) is a U.S-based multidisciplinary, peer-reviewed, global health, open access journal that publishes original research articles, review articles, methodology articles, case reports, and commentaries in all areas of maternal and child health (MCH) and HIV/AIDS in low and middle-income countries, and around the world.

-IJMA’s primary focus is on the broader life-span trajectory of MCH and HIV/AIDS issues in developing countries.
-The journal’s Editors also recognize that there are widening socioeconomic and health inequalities in populations in developed countries; therefore, IJMA welcomes high-quality papers, opinion articles, and commentaries from scientists, researchers, policy experts, and other professionals working with health disparity populations and issues in the developed countries of the world.
+In recognition of the widening socioeconomic and health inequalities in populations in developed countries, IJMA will publish papers from global health researchers, practitioners, and other professionals working with health disparity populations and issues worldwide.
 This includes cross-national studies that compare health and social inequalities between and within racial or different social and economic groups, as well as within or between developing and developed countries.

 Scope and Areas of Coverage

-The journal covers, but is not limited to, the following global health subject areas:
+IJMA's scope includes, but is not limited to, the following global MCH and HIV/AIDS issues:

 - Life expectancy, cause-specific mortality, and human development,

-- Maternal, infant, child, and youth mortality and morbidity in developing countries,
+- Maternal, infant, child, and youth morbidity and mortality,

-- Determinants and consequences of childhood and adolescent obesity and sedentary behaviors,
+- Childhood and adolescent obesity and sedentary behaviors,

 - Smoking, alcohol, substance-use, violence and injury prevention,

-- Quality of life and mental health disparities affecting MCH and HIV/AIDS populations,
+- Mental health in MCH and HIV/AIDS populations,

-- Disparities in health and well-being based on gender, race, ethnicity, immigrant status, social class, education, income, disability status, etc.,
+- Health and well-being based on gender, race, ethnicity, immigrant status, social class, education, income, disability status, etc.,

 - Region and/or country specific studies using different methodologies,